mulesoft-consulting/zipkin-connector/README.md

 Zipkin connector integrates with [brave](https://github.com/openzipkin/brave) Java library to create and manage trace data, and with other [Zipkin libraries](https://github.com/openzipkin) for connecting to reporting server.

 ## Terminology
+For more detailed overview of the philosophy behind Zipkin, refer to [Google Dapper paper](https://research.google.com/pubs/pub36356.html).

 ### Span
 Span is a single measurement.
 Synchronous (rpc) spans have start timestamp and duration, asynchronous (one-way) spans only have start (point in time) timestamp.
 Spans have various tags, names, ids, and can link to other spans as parents and children.
 Parent-child relationship between spans is indicated by `parentSpanId = spanId` relationship.